i05nagai/memorandum/language/english_speaking.md

     * person
     * piece
 * eliminate
+    * Please eliminate all superfluous words from this sentence
     * hard work, esp. work that makes you feel physically tired
     * work hard
         * to work hard